Nickmason01/Code-Refactoring/README.md

 - I edited the nav bar to clean it up and make it more end user friendly

-By applying these changes I believe that I have made the website for accessible and easier to navigate for the end user
+By applying these changes I believe that I have made the website more accessible and easier to navigate for the end user